Counseling and Treatment

 • Community Health Plans of Washington

-This program provides a comprehensive assessment of a client's needs including: substance use disorder treatment, screening for mental health and providing referrals, opiate substitution treatment maintenance and medical treatment using research-based assessment tools.
+• Comprehensive assessment of client needs including substance abuse treatment, mental health treatment, opiate substitution treatment maintenance, and medical treatment using research-based assessment tools

 • Motivational programming within a therapeutic milieu

-• Coping skills, grief and loss, self-esteem and DBT groups
+• Coping skills, communications, grief and loss, MRT trauma, and DBT groups

 • Relapse behavior and prevention groups

-• Basic living skills, nutrition, health, recreation, and recovery lifestyle classes
+• Basic living skills, nutrition, health, recreation, and recovery lifestyle groups

 Read More >>